Golden Pagodas, Golden Mangoes and more;

 Mary wants her food tourism to empower locals in Myanmar and to improve their well being.

 36 years ago Mary visited Burma; a country that was then under military rule with restrictions of where you could go and how long you could stay- 7 nights only.
 Mary had always wanted to return and so she did- in 2017 and then again in 2018 to monitor the impact of negative Rohingya global social media.
 Mary was amazed – the Strand hotel that was once overrun by rats and falling down has been returned to its former glory and rivals Raffles.
 The roads that required 4-wheel drives are now newly sealed.
 Horizons are now studded with stupas gilded in gold leaf.
-For Mary the greatest change was in the food; agricultural improvement has resulted in markets filled with fresh produce; the mangoes the best ever - so to give others a chance to taste, arguably the world’s best mangoes, Mary returned with her Inaugural Tour in 2019 and will return again during the mango season in 2020.
+For Mary the greatest change was in the food; agricultural improvement has resulted in markets filled with fresh produce; the mangoes the best ever - so to give others a chance to taste, arguably the world’s best mangoes, Mary returned with her Inaugural Tour in 2019 and will return again during the mango season.
 The impact of global social media has been huge; with many hotels reporting 80% occupancy loss in the last two years , through no fault of their own.
 The best thing Mary can do is return with others.

 Myanmar Golden Tour - Golden Pagodas, Golden Mangoes